 The nanopore is made of a hydrophobic thermoplastic polyurethane (TPU).
 Instructions on how to wet the nanopore are already included within the software (Capture Assistants).
 Below are some extra tips to ensure proper wetting:

 - Fit the upper fluid cell and load 35 μL of wetting solution into the upper fluid cell.

-- Once there is a stable baseline current, proceed to the next stage of nanopore preparation (Coating Procedure).
+Once there is a stable baseline current, proceed to the next stage of nanopore preparation (Coating Procedure).